If you like to read, Rodman Library has a book club for you – no matter your age.

 - June 1 — Kill Her Twice by Stacey Lee

-- January 20 — Pizza and Pages (more information soon).
+- March 17 — Pizza and Pages

 True Crime Junkies